 b) Total liquid volume contained in the both saturators is generally sized to give an overall residence time of liquor in the system of about 1 hour.

-c) Longer residence times in reactor generally give higher color removal and better maturity level of precipitate for filterability, but above 1 hour the benefit is much reduced, and losses of reducing sugars are increased.
+c) Longer residence times in the reactor generally give higher color removal and better maturity level of precipitate for filterability, but above 1 hour the benefit is much reduced, and losses of reducing sugars are increased.

-f) The gas distribution system shall be distribute the gas uniformly over the cross-sectional area of the saturator, produce a large number of small bubbles and ensure sufficient agitation in the vessel.
+f) The gas distribution system shall be distribute the gas uniformly over the cross-sectional area of the saturator, produce a large number of small bubbles, and ensure sufficient agitation in the vessel.

 g) The right degree of mixing is obtained with superficial gas velocities in the range 10 to 15 which should be considered in assessing the geometry of the saturator vessels.

-3. CO2 Gas production
+3. CO2 Gas Production

 i) Coal firing boilers having around 10 to 12%